 Why You Should Not Roast a Turkey with Water, According to the Pros

-Should You Add Water to the Turkey Roasting Pan?
+Should You Put Water in the Turkey Roasting Pan?

 “You can imagine all the turkey cooking methods we’ve tested over our 39 years at the Butterball Turkey Talk-Line,” says Nicole Johnson, the director of the Butterball Turkey Talk-Line located in Naperville, Illinois.
 “Often consumers will inquire about adding water to the bottom of their roasting pans.
 We do not recommend adding water to the bottom of the pan.
 Cooking a turkey with steam is a moist heat-cook method and is acceptable, sure, but is not the preferred method for cooking your turkey.”